chengmj/blog/README.md

 # blog
-Record some of the knowledge I have learned.
+Record some of contents I have learned.